szaimen/Nextcloud-NAS-Guide/README.md

 1. Choose to **not** use a specific Nextcloud user for preview generation
 1. Wait until everything is scanned.
 This can take a long time, please be patient!

+## How to customize Nextcloud?
+The following things are not really necessary for a basic setup but I think that those should be the default on any installation.
+Hence they are included in the Basic Setup section.
+You are free to skip this section.

+### How to configure the CookieLifetime?
+By changing this value, you can configure after how much time any user will forcefully get logged out from a browser session.
+Since you most likely don't want to log into Nextcloud on your devices again every half an hour, it is recommended to change it to a higher value.

+1. Run `sudo bash /var/scripts/menu.sh` over CLI
+1. Choose `Nextcloud Configuration` -> `CookieLifetime`
+1. Select `2419200s 4 Weeks` (4 weeks are recommended and should be enough)

+Now your users should no longer get logged out in browsers after half an hour.

+### How to define a Share-folder for Nextcloud shares?
+If you internally share documents, they will be always added to the users root directory in Nextcloud.
+Since this can quickly become confusing for your users if they share many files internally, it is recommended to set a `Share-folder`.
+All shared files will in this case not be visible in the users root directory but in a folder called `Shared`.

+If you have followed this guide and made the root directory in Nextcloud **read only** for all users, you will need to do something first, though: Please create a folder in the root folder by running a command like:<br>
+`sudo mkdir "mnt/data/your data folder/root/Shared"` over CLI<br>
+Please remember to adjust this command depending on the path you've chosen to be the root folder.

+Now you can configure this option:
+1. Run `sudo bash /var/scripts/menu.sh` over CLI
+1. Choose `Nextcloud Configuration` -> `Share-folder`
+1. Choose that you want to enable this option

+All Nextcloud internal shares will from now on visible in the `Shared` folder.

+### How to disable workspaces?
+Nextcloud 18 introduced the so-called `workspaces`.
+This shows a readme file on top of any folder in Nextcloud which will be disturbing for most users, so you should disable them if you have no usecase for them.

+1. Run `sudo bash /var/scripts/menu.sh` over CLI
+1. Choose `Nextcloud Configuration` -> `Disable workspaces`
+1. Choose to disable `rich workspaces`

+Rich workspaces are now disabled.

+### How to disable user flows?
+User flows are a feature which was introduces with Nextcloud 18.
+They can lead to performance reductions if one user chooses to create many of them so they should get disabled, especially if you have no usecase for them.

+1. Run `sudo bash /var/scripts/menu.sh` over CLI
+1. Choose `Nextcloud Configuration` -> `Disable user flows`
+1. Choose to disable `user flows`

+User flows are now disabled, admin flows still usable.

 ## How to activate Let's Encrypt for your Domain?
 In order to access Nextcloud over https with a valid certificate, you will need to do the following things:
 1. Get a Domain from a supported DDNS-provider and activate DDNS for your Domain